Guides enemiesweaponsgearpvpextraction

 Close Scrutiny is a map-wide condition, not a separate mode.
 It activates on a rotating schedule (roughly one hour at a time) and changes how the entire raid plays out.
 When active, you can see it from the deployment screen in Speranza before you queue.

 The condition is available on four of five current maps: Blue Gate, Buried City, Spaceport, and Dam Battlegrounds.
 Stella Montis is excluded because its indoor bunker layout can’t support the Assessor’s open-air landing mechanic.
-While active, normal container loot drops significantly, locked doors are open by default but the loot inside isn’t the usual locked-room quality, and ARC patrols appear more frequently across the map.
+While active, normal container loot drops significantly, locked doors are open by default (the loot inside keeps its usual locked-room value), and ARC patrols appear more frequently across the map.
 In exchange, ARC enemy drops increase, and the map spawns Assessors: three-legged ARC probes that descend from orbit carrying rare loot.
-Trials challenge points also earn at 2x rate during Close Scrutiny.

 The loop: find an Assessor, clear its defenders, breach its containers before they launch back to orbit, and extract with loot.